RAPID-Platform-Projects/Rapid-Docs/docs/Rapid/2-Rapid Standard/9-Glossary/9-Glossary.md

 CRM stands for Customer Relationship Management.
 It refers to a strategy, software, or system that businesses use to manage interactions and relationships with current and potential customers.
 The goal of CRM is to improve customer satisfaction, retain existing customers, and drive sales growth by organizing and automating customer interactions, sales, marketing, and customer service processes.#### Lead

-A "lead" refers to a person or entity that has shown interest in a company's products or services but has not yet progressed to become a customer.

 ### Department

 A "department" refers to a distinct division or functional unit within an organization that is responsible for specific tasks, functions, or operations.
 Departments are typically structured based on the organization's needs, goals, and areas of focus, and they play a crucial role in the overall functioning and management of the organization.